Is Henna Cultural Appropriation?

 There are two important ways to make sure we are participating in cultural sharing and not misappropriation.
 Although it may seem like work at first, the more we integrate these concepts with our purchasing choices, the more we will grow as knowledgeable consumers and partakers in culture, the more we will uplift the originating culture.

-First, learn more about the cultural element you are engaging with.
+- Learn more about the cultural element you are engaging with.
 Take the time to find out if the cultural element is sacred, religious, ceremonial, or must be earned.
 Understand the history of whether the originating culture has faced discrimination or unfair practices because of this part of their culture.
 Find out if this is something they are willing to share across cultures.
-We suggest reading the history of henna to understand more of how this art form grew into the worldwide phenomenon it is today.
+We suggest reading about the history of henna to understand more of how this art form grew into the worldwide phenomenon it is today.

-Secondly, research to ensure that when you purchase some element of a culture, you are financially supporting the originators and not the appropriators.
+- Research to ensure that when you purchase some element of a culture, you are financially supporting the originators and not the appropriators.
 Look into the business to see who owns it and where they obtain the product.
 Your buying power has a lot of influence over whether corporations are profiting from appropriation.